18F/18f.gsa.gov/_posts/2015-11-18-automating-easy-government-decisions-with-machine-learning.md

 authors:
 - anthony-garvan
 tags:
-- data services
+- machine learning
-- operational excellence
+- best practices
-- automation
+- data access

 excerpt: "Machine learning is a subfield of computer science that focuses on the problem of learning from data.
 We think there’s a big opportunity to make government more efficient by using the massive paper trail that government